Atharva373/erp-telecom/README.md

-ERP FOR A TELECOM INDUSTRY - A complete billing solution.
+ERP FOR A TELECOM INDUSTRY - A complete billing solution based on secured REST-API's.

-PROVIDES:
+Provides an E2E spectrum of a business lifecycle starting from --> CRM to Ledger including:

-1. Customer Onboarding and Enrollment.
+1. CRM - End Customer provisioning and extensive configuration.
-2. Secure JWT based authentication
+2. Secure OAuth based JWT Authentication.
-3. Role based authorization
+3. Role-based Authorization.
-4. Wide product categories
+4. Wide Product and Service configurations.
-5. Real-time and monthly charging
+5. Real-time and periodic batch-based configuratins for Charging and Invoicing.
-6. Real-time payment and reconcilation
+6. Real-time and offline Payment configurations.
-7. Access to end-users and customers
+7. Extensive Accounting and Revenue recognition configurations for financial integrity and clean auditing.
+   ... and many more.